tru-ID/firebase-phone-auth-sim-swap-detection-ios/Tutorial.md

 If the call to `verifyPhoneNumber:UIDelegate:completion:` succeeds you can prompt the user to type the verification code when they receive it via SMS message.

-You restore the UI controls back to their original state siwth the following code so that the use can re-execute the workflow, if needed:
+You restore the UI controls back to their original state with the following code so that the user can re-execute the workflow, if needed:
 ```swift
 self?.controls(enabled:true)
 ```